 The Series 2010A&B Housing Certificates were issued on December 23, 2010 to finance the acquisition, construction, and installation of a mixed-use facility that includes a student center and a student housing facility on the University's St. Petersburg Campus.

 The Series 2010A Certificates were issued at tax-exempt fixed interest rates ranging from 3.00-5.00%.
-The Certificates, which mature in 2020, are not callable prior to maturity.
+The Certificates, matured in 2021.